 Unified Planning Work Program (UPWP)

 This Unified Planning Work Program (UPWP) is how NIRPC focuses its financial planning resources and staff where they will be the most effective in responding to significant local and regional issues and resolving area-wide problems.
 The UPWP is based on state and federal transportation planning requirements, regional priorities, and the annual emphasis areas of the Federal Highway and Federal Transit Administrations.
-In addition to these requirements, NIRPC develops its long and short-range planning and programming in response to the implementation of the region’s 2040 Comprehensive Regional Plan: A Vision for Northwest Indiana.
+In addition to these requirements, NIRPC develops its long- and short-range planning and programming to implement the vision and direction of NWI 2050, the region’s comprehensive regional plan .

 The UPWP balances NIRPC’s available resources in order to effectively carry out long and short-range planning and programming; special studies; data gathering, analysis and dissemination; computer modeling; public involvement; and program administration.
 It also describes other planning, administrative, and program offerings by NIRPC in its role as a council of governments.
 It includes all environmental and economic development planning, as well as transit administration, which includes sub-grantee oversight, grant administration, and procurement.
 In addition it includes additional significant planning projects by other agencies, especially any studies and plans supported by federal funds.